Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 ### <span class="aka">JAM</span>

-This is another isomorphic variant invented by John Michon.[@TheGameOfJAM] It is the [projective geometry dual](https://en.wikipedia.org/wiki/Duality_(projective_geometry)) of the standard game, where each cell is replaced by a line and each winning line by a point, in such a way that each cell-line intersects the appropriate winning-line points.
+This variant was invented by John Michon.[@TheGameOfJAM] It is the [projective geometry dual](https://en.wikipedia.org/wiki/Duality_(projective_geometry)) of the standard game, where each cell is replaced by a line and each winning line by a point, in such a way that each cell-line intersects the appropriate winning-line points.

 If this is confusing, muse upon the following diagram: the red solid vertical line represents the middle cell of the Tic-Tac-Toe board; it crosses four points (winning lines).
 The four blue dashed lines are the corner cells, which cross three points (winning lines) each, and the four green dotted lines are the side-centre cells, which cross two points (winning lines) each.